Getting Started with Housing

 There are only a select few reasons in which exemptions can be submitted.

 The housing policy requires certain students to live on campus, but some exemptions do apply.

 These exemption requests must be submitted and approved instead of submitting a housing contract.

 Exemptions may take up to three weeks to process.

-As soon as you have received your acceptance letter from the Office of Admissions you will be able to sign the online housing contract.
-The sooner you sign the contract, the better chances you have for getting your top choice of hall.
+As soon as you have received your acceptance letter from the Office of Admissions you will be able to submit the housing contract online at the Texas State StarRez Housing Portal.
+The sooner you submit the contract, the better chances you have for getting your top choice of hall.

-With 24 university-wide on-campus living options with many unique housing styles, there is sure to be a fit for you.
+With 23 university-wide, on-campus living options and many unique housing styles, there is sure to be a fit for you.

-Besides traditional housing options, Texas State offers unique academically focused housing programs that will help you succeed and network within your academic interests.
+Besides traditional housing options, Texas State offers unique housing programs that will help you succeed and network within your interests.

-Living-Learning Communities are built around students who have declared the same major or program, allowing you to live, work, and socialize together, building strong friendships.
+Signature Living-Learning Communities are built around students who have declared the same major or program—allowing you to live, work, and socialize together, building strong friendships.